marcocesarato/nft-marketplace/README.md

 -   **Application Binary Interface** (Path: `abis`)

-    The smart contract ABIs are contained here.
-It is very similar to API (Application Program Interface), a human-readable representation of a code’s interface.
+    The smart contract's ABIs are contained here.
+They are very similar to API so they are a human-readable representation of a code’s interface.
 ABI defines the methods and structures used to interact with the binary contract, just like API does but on a lower-level.

 -   **Smart Contracts** (Path: `contracts`)